junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-06-14 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-06-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 422.
+- 2022-08-01 — Amendment SA 5189 agreed to in Senate by Unanimous Consent.
+- 2022-08-01 — Amendment SA 5189 proposed by Senator Schumer for Senator Cornyn. (consideration: CR S3832-3835; text: CR S3811-3814) In the nature of a substitute.
+- 2022-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S3829-3835)
+- 2022-08-01 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S3832-3835)
+- 2022-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S3832-3835)
+- 2022-08-01 — Senate amendment agreed to: Amendment SA 5189 agreed to in Senate by Unanimous Consent.
+- 2022-08-01 — Senate amendment proposed (on the floor): Amendment SA 5189 proposed by Senator Schumer for Senator Cornyn.
+- 2022-08-01 — Senate amendment submitted
+- 2022-08-01 — The committee substitute withdrawn by Unanimous Consent.